tobiasbriones/blog/drawing/draw-a-tree-on-canvas-with-xy-coordinates/index.md

 };
 ```

-Then just call to one of these functions to draw the appropriate line:
+Then just call one of these functions to draw the appropriate line:

 ```ts
 const drawLabelTo = (next: TreeNode, label: string) => {